felixbrock/selector/README.md

 https://enterprisecraftsmanship.com/posts/entity-vs-value-object-the-ultimate-list-of-differences/

 Within microservice a layered architecture is followed since the limited scope allows this architecture style.
 Microservice ecosystem basically represents package-driven architecture

+If a repository needs to be accessed this should happen over the execute functionality of a corresponding use-case rather than the repository interface